• Menu

 Packing tips to aid you in surviving long international flights.

 A concealed travel pouch may be one of the most important items you bring with you on your travels .
-This unisex RFID blocking concealed travel pouch is lightweight and comes in several colors.
+This unisex RFID-blocking concealed travel pouch is lightweight and comes in several colors.

 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
-It is made of durable aluminum and is very lightweight and easy to carry.
-I love mine and I think you will enjoy it too!
+It is made of durable aluminum and is very lightweight.

-I was never a fan of packing cubes until I tried them out!
-Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.

-Luggage locks are of the utmost importance to surviving long international flights.
-I always lock my carry-on bag and even my personal bag when on a long haul flight.
+I always lock my carry-on bag and my bag when on a long-haul flight.
 Especially if I am going to sleep.

-This worldwide power plug is a great example and will charge your phone at the end of your busy days.
-And this world traveler adapter kit can charge several devices at the same time.
+This world traveler adapter kit can charge several devices at the same time.

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it fits nicely in the pocket of a backpack or your purse.